 The Trauma and Injury Intelligence Group (TIIG) was initially set up in Merseyside in 2001, developed through a multi-agency steering group which included primary care trusts (PCTs), emergency departments (EDs), police, Crime and Disorder Reduction Partnerships (CDRPs), universities, the fire and rescue service and the North West Ambulance Service.

-Based with the Intelligence and Surveillance team at the Public Health Institute, Liverpool John Moores University, TIIG was established to develop an injury monitoring system for the routine collection of deliberate and unintentional injury data.
+Based with the Public Health Intelligence Unit at the Public Health Institute, Liverpool John Moores University, TIIG was established to develop an injury monitoring system for the routine collection of deliberate and unintentional injury data.

 The purpose of the TIIG monitoring system is to enable systematic data collection, sharing and use across the North West of England, with the aims of: